imagej/imagej.github.io/pages/Jython_Scripting_Examples.md

 keybindings, and also [Scripting comparisons](Scripting_comparisons "wikilink").

-{% capture includecontent %} Note that ImageJ also ships a unified Script Interpreter plugin, accessible from {% include bc content='Plugins | Scripting | Script Interpreter'%}.
+{% capture content %} Note that ImageJ also ships a unified Script Interpreter plugin, accessible from {% include bc content="Plugins |
+Scripting | Script Interpreter"%}.
 But it is currently beta quality, and the Python language does not work properly due to bugs.
-Once this issue is fixed, the unified Script Interpreter will replace the language-specific interpreters such as the Jython Interpreter. {% endcapture %}

-{% include warning-box content=includecontent %}
+Once this issue is fixed, the unified Script Interpreter will replace the language-specific interpreters such as the Jython Interpreter. {% endcapture %} {% include warning-sidebox-right content=content %}

 Within the interpreter, all ImageJ, java.lang.\* and TrakEM2 classes are automatically imported.
 So creating new images and manipulating them is